Pou-1/Lethal_Battle/exportThunderstore/README.md

 ## Bugs 🤫

--   Some items spawn into the map thanks to NavMesInCompany ☠️
+-   Some items spawn into the map sometimes but you can still play the fight don't worry

 ### Feedback